Telegram Stars Withdrawal: How to Cash Out

 Stars are denominated in XTR and priced at $0.016 per Star for buyers.
 The gap between buy price and creator payout ($0.013) exists because Apple and Google collect 30% on in-app purchases.
 Telegram doesn’t pocket that spread — it goes to the app stores.
 Telegram’s Stars documentation confirms creators receive Stars at no additional platform commission.

-Three core ways creators earn Stars:
+Four core ways creators earn Stars:

 • Paid reactions — fans send Stars as reactions to channel posts.
 Each Star is a micro-tip that arrives instantly.